Have you heard of the term “nutritionism?”

 - Half of that sugar (40% of total weight) is fructose.

-- Contains only trace amounts of vitamins and minerals.
+- Only trace amounts of vitamins and minerals.

-- Its relative glucose and fructose content can vary greatly and its Glycemic Index ranges from low to high (2 – pdf).
+- Its relative glucose and fructose content can vary greatly and its glycemic index ranges from low to high.

 Studies on Honey and Risk Factors for Disease

-There are certain factors that can be measured in the blood which are strong indicators of health and risk of disease in the future.
+There are certain factors that can be measured in the blood and are strong indicators of health and risk of disease in the future.
 Cholesterol, triglycerides and blood glucose are particularly important.

 Diabetics have big problems with all of these.

-In a randomized controlled trial of 48 diabetics, those fed honey for 8 weeks lowered their body weight, triglycerides and total cholesterol while their HDL cholesterol increased.
+In a randomized controlled trial of 48 diabetics, those fed honey for eight weeks lowered their body weight, triglycerides and total cholesterol while their HDL cholesterol increased.